 I have an order of protection against the abuser.
-Can s/he keep a gun or buy a new gun?
+Can s/he have a gun?

-It depends.
-Federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a restraining order against him/her that meets certain requirements.
-Under Arkansas state law, all orders of protection must include a notice to the abuser that it is unlawful for him/her to ship, transport or possess a firearm or ammunition based on these federal laws.1 Go to Federal Gun Laws to get more information.
+In addition, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a restraining order against him/her that meets certain requirements.
+Under Arkansas state law, all orders of protection must include a notice to the abuser that it is unlawful for him/her to ship, transport or possess a firearm or ammunition based on these federal laws.4 Go to Federal Gun Laws to get more information.